F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Key facts

-- →TOPIK has not been accepted as an F-5 language requirement since April 1, 2019.
+- TOPIK is not accepted as an F-5 language requirement, despite what many older guides still say.
 The correct requirement is KIIP Level 5 (사회통합프로그램 5단계) or a score of 60 or higher on the permanent-residence comprehensive evaluation (영주용 종합평가).

-- →F-5 status auto-cancels if you do not re-enter Korea within 2 years of your departure date.
+- F-5 status auto-cancels if you do not re-enter Korea within 2 years of your departure date.
+You can apply for a 3-month re-entry-permit extension before the 2-year mark expires, extending the absence window to 2 years and 3 months.

-- →The Top-Tier track, launched April 2025 and expanded under Korea's 2026 immigration strategy in March 2026, targets elite professionals earning at least 3x GNI (approximately KRW 157 million) with a master's from a top-100 university and Global 500 company experience.
+- The Top-Tier track, launched April 2025 and expanded under Korea's 2026 immigration strategy in March 2026, targets elite professionals earning at least 3x GNI (₩149,865,000 at the April 2025 launch; verify the current figure at HiKorea) with a master's from a top-100 university and Global 500 company experience.

 F-5 permanent residence (영주권) is not Korean citizenship.
 You keep your original passport, you do not renounce anything, and you cannot vote for the President or sit in the National Assembly.
 What you get is indefinite legal stay in Korea, the right to work in any field without an employer's sponsorship, and local-election voting rights after 3 years.
 For most long-term foreign residents in Korea, that is exactly what they need.

-The other thing to know upfront: TOPIK does not satisfy the F-5 language requirement, and has not since April 1, 2019.
+The other thing to know upfront: TOPIK does not satisfy the F-5 language requirement, and has not for years.
 Most English-language guides still say it does.
 It does not.
 The correct requirement is KIIP Level 5 (사회통합프로그램 5단계) or a passing score on the permanent-residence comprehensive evaluation (영주용 종합평가).
-If your plan for F-5 has been "get TOPIK Level 5 and I'm done," you need to revise that plan now.
+If your plan for F-5 has been "get TOPIK Level 5 and I'm done," revise that plan now.
 The rest of this guide walks through every realistic F-5 route in 2026, the income thresholds (updated April 2026), and the 90-day absence rule that trips up more applicants than any other single issue.

 What F-5 actually is, and what it is not